Healthy Families America

 Community Health Education

-Community Health Education (CHE) at LifeBridge Health provides health promotion programs and disease prevention activities and screenings to the communities we serve as well as the employee population.
-Education programs such as Eating for Energy and Healthy Grocery Store Tours are hands-on activities that help participants improve their health knowledge and learn new skills to move them forward in their health journey.
+LifeBridge Health provides health promotion programs and disease prevention activities and screenings to the communities we serve as well as our employee population.
+Education programs are usually hands-on activities that help participants improve their health knowledge and learn new skills to move them forward in their wellness journey.
+Examples include:

 To learn about more about our services, contact Terrie Dashiell at 410-521-7973 or email@example.com.